MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 ### Retrieve and examine service objects

-Any authenticated user can retrieve a web service object using the `getService` function that makes it possible for the service to be consumed.
+Any authenticated user can retrieve a web service object for consumption.
 After the object is returned, you can look at its capabilities to see what the service can do and how it should be consumed.

 Use the `getService` function in the `mrsdeploy` package to retrieve a service object.

-Each web service is uniquely defined by a `name` and `version`.
 See the [package reference help page for getService()](../mrsdeploy/packagehelp/getService.md) for the full description of all arguments.

 |Function|Response|
 |----|----|